Robert Harris (railroad manager): Life

 In October 1878 he became general manager of the New York, Lake Erie and Western Railroad (NY&E).
 In December 1880 he became vice-president of NY&E until January 1884.

-On October 15, 1879, he had become a director of the Northern Pacific Railway (NP).
-Although offered the position of vice-president in 1881, he declined, and Thomas Fletcher Oakes took that position.
+On October 15, 1879, he had become a director and member of the board of directors of the Northern Pacific Railway (N.P.).
+Although offered the position of vice-president two years later in 1881, he declined at that time and Thomas Fletcher Oakes took that position.